efoth/digital-trust-level/README.md

 ## Data sources and AI methods

 The dashboard can be filled with data from different organizational units, making it suitable for both assessing the effectiveness of planned security measures and for benchmarking.
 Since the data is usually kept confidentially, it is very likely that each corporation will build its own data model.
+A linear regression approach is used in the example.

 ## Challenges